-A graduate of Long Beach Polytechnic High School and Long Beach City College, Beverly O’Neill earned a Bachelor of Arts in 1952, majoring in Elementary Education and a Master of Arts in 1956 in Elementary Education from California State University, Long Beach.
+A graduate of Long Beach Polytechnic High School and Long Beach City College, Beverly O’Neill earned a bachelor’s degree in 1952, in elementary education and a master’s degree in 1956 in elementary education from California State University, Long Beach.
 Following her graduation, she was named CSULB’s Outstanding Woman Graduate.
-Her Doctor of Education (1977) is from the University of Southern California.
+Her doctorate in education (1977) is from the University of Southern California.

-In 1994, O’Neill was elected mayor of Long Beach.
+In 1994, Beverly was elected Mayor of Long Beach.
 She became the city’s only three-term mayor elected citywide.
-Additionally, she has served as president for the U.S. Conference of Mayors.
+Additionally, she has served as President for the U.S. Conference of Mayors.

-Her honors and awards include: Citizen of the Year from the Exchange Club, the Humanitarian Award from the National Council of Christians and Jews (California Conference on Equity and Justice), Woman of Excellence Award from the YWCA, Business Woman of the Year from Long Beach Business & Professional Women, and Woman of the Year from the Long Beach Human Relations Commission.
-She was awarded CSULB’s Distinguished Alumni Award in 1984 and the Golden Achievement Award from the university’s Alumni Association in 1999.
-Recently, she received the Crystal Arts and Humanitarian Award from International City Theatre for her significant contributions to arts, culture and education.
+Her honors and awards include Citizen of the Year from the Exchange Club, the Humanitarian Award from the National Council of Christians and Jews (California Conference on Equity and Justice), Woman of Excellence Award from the YWCA, Business Woman of the Year from Long Beach Business & Professional Women, and Woman of the Year from the Long Beach Human Relations Commission.
+She was awarded CSULB’s Distinguished Alumni Award in 1984 and the Golden Achievement Award from CSULB’s Alumni Association in 1999.
+Recently, she received the Crystal Arts and Humanitarian Award from International City Theatre for her significant contributions to arts, culture, and education.

 CSULB Awards and Honors: